Queensland

-Queensland has a population of over 5.3 million, concentrated along the coast and particularly in South East Queensland.
-The capital and largest city in the state is Brisbane, Australia's third-largest city.
-Ten of Australia's thirty largest cities are located in Queensland, with the largest outside Brisbane being the Gold Coast, the Sunshine Coast, Townsville, Cairns, Ipswich, and Toowoomba.
-The state's population is multicultural, with 28.9% of inhabitants being immigrants.
+Queensland has a population of over 5.5 million, concentrated in South East Queensland, where nearly three in four reside.
+The capital and largest city in the state is Brisbane, Australia's third-largest city and comprising fully half of the state's population.
+Ten of Australia's thirty largest cities are located in Queensland, the largest outside Brisbane being the Gold Coast, the Sunshine Coast, Townsville, Cairns, Ipswich, and Toowoomba.
+24.2% of the state's population were born overseas.
+The state has the highest inter-state net migration in Australia.

-Queensland was first inhabited by Aboriginal Australians and Torres Strait Islanders.
+Queensland was first inhabited by Aboriginal Australians, with the Torres Strait Islands inhabited by Torres Strait Islanders.
 Dutch navigator Willem Janszoon, the first European to land in Australia, explored the west coast of the Cape York Peninsula in 1606.
 In 1770, James Cook claimed the east coast of Australia for the Kingdom of Great Britain.
 In 1788, Arthur Phillip founded the colony of New South Wales, which included all of what is now Queensland.
 Queensland was explored in subsequent decades, and the Moreton Bay Penal Settlement was established at Brisbane in 1824 by John Oxley.
+During the Australian frontier wars of the 19th century, colonists killed tens of thousands of Aboriginal people in Queensland while consolidating their control over the territory.

-On 6 June 1859 (now commemorate as Queensland Day), Queen Victoria signed the Letters Patent to establish the colony of Queensland, separating it from New South Wales and thereby establishing Queensland as a self-governing Crown colony with responsible government.
+On 6 June 1859 (now commemorated as Queensland Day), Queen Victoria signed the letters patent to establish the colony of Queensland, separating it from New South Wales and thereby establishing Queensland as a self-governing Crown colony with responsible government.
+A large part of colonial Queensland's economy relied on blackbirded South Sea Islander slavery.

 Queensland was among the six colonies which became the founding states of Australia with Federation on 1 January 1901.
-Since the Bjelke-Petersen era of the late 20th century, Queensland has received high internal migration from the other states and territories of Australia and remains a popular destination for interstate migration.
+Since the Bjelke-Petersen era of the late 20th century, Queensland has received a high level of internal migration from the other states and territories of Australia and remains a popular destination for interstate migration.

 Queensland has the third-largest economy among Australian states, with strengths in mining, agriculture, transportation, international education, insurance, and banking.
 Nicknamed the Sunshine State for its tropical and sub-tropical climates, Great Barrier Reef, and numerous beaches, tourism is also important to the state's economy.